-At Superbase Creative, we are big fans of Brand Lines, Tag Lines, and organizational Mission Statements.
-In an era when having a clear message is everything, it’s important that brands start from the inside out by making sure they can concisely identify their purpose in their internal mission statement.
-These three statements should collectively express the reason why the brand needs to exist.
+At Superbase Creative, we are big fans of the purpose statement, brand essence, and creative tagline – all based on authentic core values of the brand.
+In an era when having a clear message is everything, it’s important that brands start from the inside out by making sure they can concisely identify their purpose and their values in their internal messaging.
+These statements should collectively express the reason why the brand needs to exist.

 However, a lot of businesses don’t understand that there are a few different types of important statements or brand lines that they need to develop.
 Like a confusing hybrid of marketing speak and HR department lingo under the guise of motivation, many companies misguidedly combine all of their credos, waffling about mission statements and slogans interchangeably.

 Let’s break it down a bit, shall we?